microsoft/cordova-plugin-code-push/README.md

 Since CodePush is migrating to a new service all versions of cordova-plugin-code-push that lower than **[1.12.0](https://github.com/microsoft/cordova-plugin-code-push/releases/tag/v1.12.0)** will not work in the nearest future.

-[Here](https://github.com/microsoft/code-push/blob/05039f43194f99b4ed266144bdd518ef38d16832/migration-notice.md) is info about migrating. <!-- TODO: Update link when that docs will be in Master -->
+You can find more information in our [documentation](https://github.com/microsoft/code-push/blob/master/MigrationNotice.md).* <!-- TODO: Update link when that docs will be in Master -->

 ## Getting Started